pspeter3/concurrent/README.md

 Credits
 -------

-There was a lot of inspiration for this project and getting it done.
-I would like to thank:
+A lot of people had a hand in inspiring this project and helping getting it done.
+I'd like to thank:

 - [@brikis98](https://github.com/brikis98) for helping me come up with the idea
 - [Promises, understanding by doing](http://modernjavascript.blogspot.com/2013/08/promisesa-understanding-by-doing.html) for the initial promise spec